I am a PhD student in the Astronomy and Astrophysics group at the University of Warwick. My supervisor is Grant Kennedy.

 I completed my MSc in Physics at UCL (2019-2020) and my BSc in Physics at Queen Mary, University of London (2016-2019).

-In recent years, there have been a small number of stars that have shown unique dips in their transits caused by analogues of comets in our Solar system.
-The most convincing evidence of this so far is that of Beta Pictoris (Zieba et al. 2019).
-Similar systems such as KIC 3542116 and KIC 11084727 (Rappaport et al. 2018) have also been detected, boosting the motivation to detect the potential presence of exocomets.
-The significance of exocomet discovery will allow us to understand the possible remnants of planet formation and the evolution of extrasolar systems, tracing back their processes through time.
+Exocomets are icy bodies that live in systems other than our own Solar System, and in recent years, there have been a small number of stars that have shown signs of these Exocomets due to the unique shape of their transits in lightcurves.
+The most convincing evidence of this so far is the young system Beta Pictoris (Zieba et al. 2019).
+Similar systems such as KIC 3542116 and KIC 11084727 (Rappaport et al. 2018) have also detected cometary activity in their lightcurves.
+The significance of exocomets allows us to further understand the morphology of extrasolar systems, and their dynamical interactions with bodies for us to be able to detect them.

-An automated method to detect comet-like transits was developed by Kennedy et al. 2018, which used Kepler data in the main analysis.
-As newer missions such as TESS will provide more data about younger stars with various astrophysical variability, the search for exocomets will extend towards stars that are 30-100 times brighter than Kepler, and over an all-sky survey.
-It is natural that further development of this algorithm is essential, and will be the current part of this PhD for the next several months.
+An automated method to detect comet-like transits was developed in Kennedy et al. 2019, which used Kepler data in the main analysis.
+As TESS provides more data about younger stars with various astrophysical variability, the search for exocomets will extend towards stars that are 30-100 times brighter than Kepler, and over an all-sky survey.

 My other research interests include the search for faint binary systems with spectroscopic data.
 This research comes from my MSc thesis on using PolyChord nested sampling towards the development of the Gaia DR4 pipeline with Dr George Seabroke and Dr Pablo Lemos.